Published: 29 June 2021 Updated: 13 May 2024

 In October 2017, the FRDC ran a white spot disease research and development needs workshop - see report.

 In response to the WSD outbreak, FRDC implemented the following projects to support the prawn farming and wild catch sector and provide clear direction towards planning for future recovery for affected farms and fisheries.
-The projects aimed to improve farm biosecurity and protect the biosecurity of areas away from the Moreton Bay white spot biosecurity control zone.
+The projects aimed to improve farm biosecurity, protect the biosecurity of areas within the control zone and develop alternative markets for prawns caught or farmed in the control zone.

 In response to the WSD outbreak, FRDC implemented projects to support the prawn farming and wildcatch sector and provide clear direction towards planning for future recovery for affected farms and fisheries.